Azure/azure-docs-sdk-java/docs-ref-services/preview/spring-cloud-azure-feature-management-readme.md

 ### TimeWindowFilter

 This filter provides the capability to enable a feature based on a time window.
-If only `time-window-filter-setting-end` is specified, the feature will be considered on until that time.
-If only start is specified, the feature will be considered on at all points after that time.
-If both are specified the feature will be considered valid between the two times.
+If only `end` is specified, the feature will be considered enabled until that time.
+If only `start` is specified, the feature will be considered enabled at all points after that time.
+If both are specified the feature will be considered enabled between the two times.

 ```yaml
 feature-management: